nsidc/earthaccess/docs/contributing/triaging.md

 This section will cover the guidelines for when to use the "Close Issue as Not Planned" label, and how to handle issues that are not planned or feasible.

-### Overview

-The "Close Issue as Not Planned" label is used to indicate that an issue is not planned or feasible to be addressed.

-### When to Use This Label
+### When to Use This Label?

 Use the "Close Issue as Not Planned" label when:

-- An issue is not aligned with the project's goals or priorities
+- An issue is not aligned with the project's goals or priorities.
-- An issue is not feasible to be addressed due to technical or resource constraints
+- An issue is not feasible to be addressed due to technical or resource constraints.
-- An issue is a duplicate of an existing issue that has already been addressed
+- An issue is a duplicate of an existing issue that has already been addressed.

-!!! tip
 When closing an issue as not planned, keep the following best practices in mind:

-    * Provide a clear explanation as to why the issue is not planned or feasible
+- Provide a clear explanation as to why the issue is not planned or feasible.
-    * Offer alternative solutions or workarounds, if possible
+- Offer alternative solutions or workarounds, if possible.
-    * Link to relevant documentation or resources, if applicable
+- Link to relevant documentation or resources, if applicable.

-### Discussions vs Issues
+## Discussions vs Issues

 This section would cover the guidelines for when to use discussions versus issues, and how to migrate between them.

-### Overview
-Discussions and issues are two different features in GitHub that serve distinct purposes.

-### Discussions
+###  What are Discussions?

 Discussions are used for: